Posts tagged Sanctification

 The sermon ended with Philippians 1:6: “For I am confident of this very thing, that He who began a good work in you will perfect it until the day of Christ Jesus.”

-Righteous Sinners, Romans 7, and Sanctification in Marriage: A Review of Dave Harvey's When Sinners Say “I Do"
+Righteous Sinners, Romans 7 & Sanctification in Marriage: A Review of Dave Harvey's When Sinners Say “I Do”

 Dave Harvey.
 When Sinners Say “I Do”: Discovering the Power of the Gospel for Marriage.
 Wapwallopen, PA: Shepherd Press, 2007.

-This book has thoughtful research and excellent quotes from writers such as Charles Spurgeon; Thomas Watson; Matthew Henry; and John Macarthur, Owen, Newton, Calvin, Edwards, and Wesley.
-It's also refreshing how this book explains that a biblical mystery is not something that we can never understand, as Roman Catholicism and mystics claim; it is something that God obscured in the Old Testament but reveals or explains in the New.
+This book has thoughtful research and excellent quotes from writers such as Charles Spurgeon; Thomas Watson; Matthew Henry; and John Owen, Newton, Calvin, Edwards, and Wesley.
+It's also refreshing how this book explains that a biblical mystery is not something that we can never understand, as Romanists and pietists claim; rather, it is something that God obscured in the Old Testament but reveals or explains in the New.
 Harvey cites George Knight:

 Unbeknownst to the people of Moses' day (it was a "mystery"), marriage was designed by God from the beginning to be a picture or parable of the relationship between Christ and the church.
 Back when God was planning what marriage would be like, He planned it for this great purpose: it would give a beautiful earthly picture of the relationship that would someday come about between Christ and His church.
 This was not known to people for many generations, and that is why Paul can call it a "mystery."
 But now in the New Testament age Paul reveals this mystery, and it is amazing. (qtd. in 27.
 Italics always in original unless noted otherwise)